Towards Robust Referring Video Object Segmentation with Cyclic Relational Consensus: Experiment

 \subsection{Ablation Study}

-\textbf{Module effectiveness.}\, To investigate the effectiveness of different components in our method, we conduct experiments with the ResNet-50 backbone on Ref-Youtube-VOS validation set.
+\textbf{Module effectiveness.} We conduct ablation study with the ResNet-50 backbone on Ref-Youtube-VOS and $\mathrm{R}^2$-Youtube-VOS to investigate the contribution of each component.
 We build a transformer-based baseline model and equip our proposed components step-by-step.
-As shown in Table~\ref{tab:module_effectiveness}, the baseline model achieves 52.4 $\mathcal{J} \& \mathcal{F}$.
-After employing the early grounding module, the performance boosts to 55.5 $\mathcal{J} \& \mathcal{F}$ and the cycle-consistency constraint brings another 1.4 $\mathcal{J} \& \mathcal{F}$ gain.
-Since the reconstructed text embedding is generated with visual features injected, we consider it can encode some visual information, thus augmenting the original text embedding.
-By using the fused text embedding as instance query, we achieve our best performance of 57.3 $\mathcal{J} \& \mathcal{F}$.
+As shown in \cref{tab:module_effectiveness}, we first evaluate the baseline model on R-VOS task which achieves a 52.4 $\mathcal{J}\&\mathcal{F}$.
+After employing the OLM, the performance boosts to 55.5 $\mathcal{J} \& \mathcal{F}$ and the full model achieves the best performance of 57.3 $\mathcal{J} \& \mathcal{F}$.
+For $\mathrm{R}^2$-VOS task, since the baseline does not have a cycle consensus criterion, it shows low robustness.
+By equipping the consistency constraint and text embedding fusing, our method achieves the best (57.2 $\mathcal{J} \& \mathcal{F}$, 51.2 $\mathcal{R}$ and 64.5 $\mathcal{A}$).

-\textbf{Consistency constraint.}\, We conduct experiments to ablate the influence of cycle-consistency constraints.
-As shown in Table~\ref{tab:constraint}, utilizing point-wise consistency constraint will lead to a performance drop compared to the setting without cycle constraint.
+\textbf{Consistency constraint.}\, We conduct experiments to ablate the influence of cycle consistency constraints.
+As shown in \cref{tab:constraint}, utilizing point-wise consistency constraint shows an inferior performance compared to the setting with structural constraint.
 We consider the point-wise constraint may force an injective mapping from the textual domain to the visual domain.
 However, the mapping can be a many-to-one function for R-VOS, \ie, each object corresponds to multiple textual descriptions.
-In addition, since the early grounding leverages the text feature to locate the referred object, if we use the direct point-wise constraint to form reconstructed text embedding, it will encourage the network to memorize the text feature in the $\mathrm{\mathbf{f_{early}}}$ and result in a collapse for text reconstruction.
-Table~\ref{tab:constraint} shows that sole relational angle constraint can bring 1.2 $\mathcal{J} \& \mathcal{F}$ gain, and it can be slightly improved with 1.4 $\mathcal{J} \& \mathcal{F}$ gain by jointly using relational angle and distance constraint.
+In addition, since the OLM leverages the text feature to locate the referred object, if we use the direct point-wise constraint to form reconstructed text embedding, it will encourage the network to memorize the text feature in the $\mathrm{\mathbf{f_{proxy}}}$ and result in a collapse for text reconstruction. \cref{tab:constraint} shows that the model achieves the best result of 56.8 $\mathcal{J}\&\mathcal{F}$, 50.0 $\mathcal{R}$ and 62.1$\mathcal{A}$ when with both structural angle and structural distance constraint.
+Note that we disable the text embedding fusion in this experiment.

-\textbf{Instance query number.}\, Although only one referral is involved for each frame in R-VOS task, to help the network optimization, we employ more than one instance query to each video.
-Table~\ref{tab:query_num} indicates that a query number of 5 brings the best result.
+\textbf{Instance query number.}\, Though only one object is referred to for each frame for both R-VOS and $\mathrm{R}^2$-VOS tasks, to help the network optimization, we employ more than one instance query to each video. \cref{tab:query_num} indicates that a query number of 5 brings the best overall segmentation quality.